Jane Leavy

-Personal Life and Career
+Early life

-Jane Leavy was born on December 26, 1951 in Roslyn, New York.
-Growing up, she was a New York Yankees fan.
-Leavy is an alumi of Roslyn High School.
-She graduated from Barnard College in 1974 and from the Columbia University School of Journalism in 1976.
-Leavy wrote her master's thesis on legendary sportswriter Red Smith, having decided to become a sportswriter like him while at Barnard.
+Leavy was born into a Jewish family on December 26, 1951, in Roslyn, New York, to Fay (née Fellenbaum) and Morton Leavy.
+She has a younger sister named Annette.
+She attended Roslyn High School, and graduated from Barnard College in 1974 and from the Columbia University Graduate School of Journalism in 1976.

+Growing up, Leavy was a New York Yankees fan and her childhood hero was Yankees star centerfielder Mickey Mantle.
+Her other childhood hero was sportswriter Red Smith of the New York Herald Tribune.
+Leavy wrote her master's thesis on Smith, having decided to become a sportswriter like him while studying at Barnard; it was later published in The Village Voice.

+Career as sportswriter

-Before joining the The Washington Post, she was a staff writer at womenSports and Self magazines.
+Before joining The Washington Post, Leavy was a staff writer at womenSports and Self magazines.
 She has written for many publications, including The New York Times, The New York Daily News, Newsweek, Sports Illustrated, and The Village Voice.
-Like many women sportswriters, Leavy encountered sexism and harassment while she was working.
+Like many women sportswriters, particularly at the time, Leavy encountered sexism and harassment while she was working.

+Leavy worked at the Post for nine years, covering sports – mainly baseball, tennis, and the Olympics – politics, and popular culture.
+She was also the beat reporter for the Baltimore Orioles home games, taking over the role from Thomas Boswell.
+After becoming a mother, Leavy left The Post and turned her focus on writing books and essays.

+Career as author

+Squeeze Play

 In 1990, Leavy wrote a comic, semi-autobiographical novel called Squeeze Play.
-Based around her own experiences and life, it follows a young woman who is the beat writer for the new (fictitious) Washington Senators baseball team.
+Partially based around her own experiences and life, it follows a woman sportswriter who is the beat reporter for the new (fictitious) Washington Senators baseball team.
 It was described by The Washington Post as a "bawdy baseball novel" and as "slapstick with the ring of truth".
 The novel was described by Entertainment Weekly as "the best novel ever written about baseball".

+A Lefty's Legacy

-Leavy wrote her first best-selling baseball biography on the great Los Angeles Dodgers pitcher Sandy Koufax, called Sandy Koufax: A Lefty's Legacy, published by HarperCollins in 2002.
-The biography was significant as it was written with the somewhat reluctant approval of Koufax, who is famously private.
+Leavy wrote her first best-selling baseball biography on Hall of Fame pitcher Sandy Koufax, called Sandy Koufax: A Lefty's Legacy and published in 2002.
+The biography was significant as it was written with the somewhat reluctant approval of Koufax, who is famously known for being a private person.
 While he did not sit down for an interview with her, he allowed her to talk to his friends and old teammates and also agreed to verify biographical facts.
+The book was written around Koufax's perfect game and details the cultural and social changes that occurred over the course of his career.